-For that you need to think: “Up and Over”…
+For that, you need to think: “Up and Over”…

 “Over” is for rolling the racquet over the top of the ball for extra spin – this (extra rotation of the ball) will bring the ball down into the court.

-I know you’ll say that the contact between the racquet and ball is so short that it will be impossible to achieve the two tasks.
+You might say that the contact between the racquet and ball is so short that it will be impossible to achieve the two tasks.
 Indeed, unless…

-All you have to do is visualize your racquet doing it and then letting it happen.
+You visualize your racquet doing it and then letting it happen.

 Many players fear swinging hard on the short ball because of the possibility of hitting it too deep.
 But if you practice visualizing the “up and over” technique you’ll become more confident to go for your shots when closer to the net.

-By the way: technically, the finish/follow-through for the “up and over” swing is a low one – at waist or non-dominant hip level.
+By the way: technically, the finish/follow-through for the “up and over” swing is a low one – at the waist or non-dominant hip level.

 One more word of caution: make sure you keep the arm and wrist relaxed and do not go for too much power from the beginning.